unnitin/reinforcement-learning/fundamentals/README.md

 ![Screenshot 2024-06-05 at 2 23 08 PM](https://github.com/unnitin/reinforcement-learning/assets/14156349/b29d9f97-f46f-4067-bacc-f34e3b667dca)

 ## Estimating Action Value
+1. **Sample average method**
-1. Sample average method - in the screenshot below, $Q*$ is not known to the user
+In the screenshot below, $Q*$ is not known to the user
 ![Screenshot 2024-06-10 at 8 29 05 PM](https://github.com/unnitin/reinforcement-learning/assets/14156349/bbfb3a57-e2df-459e-9c91-a68864b228c5)

 In an example scenario, the doctor runs a trial randomly assigning the drug to patients and recording the outcome (0,1 - failure, success)
  * As the trial progresses, estimates of `action value` approach $Q*$
 ![Screenshot 2024-06-10 at 8 38 16 PM](https://github.com/unnitin/reinforcement-learning/assets/14156349/11814536-0849-495e-aa21-e9fc519fc12d)

-2. Estimating sample average incrementally
+2. **Estimating sample average incrementally**
-$NewEstimate = OldEstimate + 1/n(Target - OldEstimate)$
+ * $NewEstimate = OldEstimate + 1/n(Target - OldEstimate)$
-New Reward at time step t is the target for that timestep
+ * New Reward at time step t is the target for that timestep

 ## Using Action Values to determine next action
+Exploration v/ Exploitation - Broadly in `Reinforcement Learning`, we need to balance between exploration where we explore pay-off from different actions to understand their action-value distribution and exploitation where we use our estimated action-value distributions from different actions at any given point to take the best
 1. Epsilon-Greedy action search: Epsilon ($\varepsilon$) refers to the probability of exploring option space, we exploit with 1 - $\varepsilon$
 2. Optimistic Initial values: Encourages early exploitation as the initial estimate is significantly higher than the true estimated reward, the algorithm chooses to explore a lot early as a result
 3.